-Among the fastest growing segments of the U.S. population are people who simultaneously incorporate multiple groups into their self-concept, such as biracial and bicultural people.
+Among the fastest-growing segments of the U.S. population are people who simultaneously incorporate multiple groups into their self-concept, such as biracial and bicultural people.
 Yet, many of the unique social experiences and the corresponding health effects of such populations remain underexplored.
 Research in the lab addresses this critical gap by focusing on how belonging to multiple groups, across various backgrounds, may shift people’s own identity experiences and how society perceives them, with implications for well-being.

 Some questions we’re tackling next include: How do people integrate their multiple identities, and how is the process of integration age- and context-dependent?
 What drives social attitudes toward Multiracial populations?
 How do those attitudes reflect broader societal understandings of race?
 How are race and culture different from other social identities like gender and sexual orientation?